Azure-Samples/acs-dotnet-manage-azure-container-service-with-docker-swarm-orchestrator/README.md

 description: "An Azure Container Services sample for managing a container service with Docker Swarm orchestration."
 ---

-# Getting started on managing Azure Container Service with Docker Swarm orchestrator using C#
+# Managing Azure Container Service with Docker Swarm orchestrator (C#)

  An Azure Container Services sample for managing a container service with Docker Swarm orchestration.

     - Create an Azure Container Service with Docker Swarm orchestrator
     - Update the number of agent virtual machines in an Azure Container Service